 Temporary Increase to Permitted Development for rear extensions from 30th May 2013

 For a period of three years up until 30th May 2016 rear single storey home extensions not in conservation areas, National Parks, Areas of Outstanding Natural Beauty etc. can be to a maximum depth of 8m (detached dwellinghouse) or 6m for other dwellinghouses.
-Full details can be found here SI2013 No. 1101 .
+Under revised permitted development rules (SI2015 No. 596) the limits for new extensions has been extended to 30th May 2019.

 Other requirements such as eaves height, materials of similar appearance etc. remain the same.
 Under this temporary increase of Permitted Development it will however be necessary to inform the council if taking advantage of the increased limits.
 The council in turn will inform neighbours who if they object the council will have to assess the impact of the proposed extension on their amenities and if satisfied give their prior approval.
 The works can then proceed under these rules if the council either confirm their prior approval is not required, or prior approval is given or 42 days has elapsed from receipt of the original information.
-Works under these clauses must be completed by 30th May 2016 and the council informed as such.
+Works under these clauses must be completed by 30th May 2016 under the original rules, 30th May 2019 under the revised rules (it is still necessary to keep to the 2016 limit if agreed under the previous criteria) and the council informed as such.

 It should be borne in mind these rules do not over-ride other requirements such as previous planning conditions on the site, covenants, building regulations etc.